lunatech-labs/lunatech-beginner-quarkus-course/slides/02-getting-started.md

 We can also have both extensions installed.
 Quarkus will pick the right serialization framework based on the annotations that are used by the class.

+Note:
+* You can leave it as an exercise to the reader to figure out which one prevails if there are annotations of both.

 ## Exercise #1: Hello World